ubco-W2022T2-data301/project-group-group37/final_report_group37.md

 <img src ="images/darvP0.png" width="500px"> <img src ="images/darvP1.png" width="500px">
 <img src ="images/darvP2.png" width="500px"> <img src ="images/darvP3.png" width="500px">

+Click [here](analysis/analysis1.ipnyb) to see detailed works for this question.

 ## Question 2: How does the maturity level of students affect their adaptability to online learning?

 Firstly, in this data set there are two columns that pertain to a person's maturity level, `Age` and `Education Level`, and it is assumed that as a person progresses in life, be it in terms of their age or education level, they can also be considered more mature.